 But whether you realize it or not, you may have already made this decision — if you have a smartphone and you like it, you might be better off getting a tablet that is made by the same company.
 There are many advantages to having an iPhone and an iPad, as these two can share data and apps.
 The same is true for Samsung, LG, Microsoft, and others.

 The iPad is the most popular tablet, and it runs Apple’s own iOS.
-This is easy to learn and use, and there is a truly massive selection of third-party software for it — over a million apps, in fact — in categories from productivity to games.
+This is easy to learn and use, and there is a truly massive selection of third-party software for it — well over a million apps, in fact — in categories from productivity to games.

 The iOS is somewhat limited when compared to a desktop operating system.
 For example, there is no universal file browser.
 Rather than a central repository of files, each application has its own collection.
 Still, iOS 9 brought support for displaying two applications at once.

 The release of Microsoft Office for iPad made this tablet a good option for businesspeople who need a light-duty mobile computer, and many use it as a laptop alternative.
 It is not a good option for people who need specialized applications not available for this OS, however.